rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We will build a model that looks to accurately classify *classe*, based upon the sensor measures listed above.

 If that can be achieved, we can use this model to predict movement type for future movements (future weighted bicep curl movements).
-This information can be used to provide feedback to a lifter, guiding correct movement technique.
+This information could be used to provide feedback to a lifter, guiding correct movement technique.

 As we are predicting a categorical output using granular data from many inputs in a HAR environment, we use a two step approach: 1) calculate vector statistics from the raw sensor data and 2) pass these onto one of two feature selection approaches: